RalphSimon/02-responsive_layout/README.md

 * http://mrmrs.io/colors/
 A project that `overrides` the browsers basic named colors and helps with keeping up with accessibility (A11Y) standards.

-To make sure this project actually meets does A11Y standards, I've used the following:
+To make sure this project actually does meet A11Y standards, I've used the following:

 * http://jxnblk.com/colorable/demos/matrix/
 A matrix that shows different combinations of background an text-colors and wether they pass or fail WCAG contrast ratio tests.